 Blitz all until smooth and creamy.

-Transfer the ube spread into a jar or container and let it harden in the fridge before serving.
+Transfer the ube spread into a jar or container, seal it, and place it in the fridge to harden (1).

 As the ube spread sets, some of the coconut oil may separate and accumulate at the bottom or in the corners of the container.

 To prevent this, mix thoroughly the ube spread a couple of times while it cools down.